lsst-ts/tssw_developer_guide/doc/index.rst

     * Feature was successfully implemented.
     * Feature was de-scoped; proper explanation provided.
-    * Ticket was not implemented for some othe reason; proper explanation provided.
+    * Ticket was not implemented for some other reason; proper explanation provided.

 Versioning
 ==========